dotnet/runtime/docs/workflow/building/libraries/README.md

 When this `System.Private.CoreLib` will be built in Release mode, then it will be crossgen'd and we will update the testhost to the latest version of corelib.

-You can use the same workflow for mono runtime by using `mono.corelib+libs.pretest` subsets and specifying `/p:RuntimeFlavor=Mono`.
+You can use the same workflow for mono runtime by using `mono.corelib+libs.pretest` subsets.

 ### Building for Mono
 By default the libraries will attempt to build using the CoreCLR version of `System.Private.CoreLib.dll`.
 In order to build against the Mono version you need to use the `/p:RuntimeFlavor=Mono` argument.